Proposed National Park Reserve in the South Okanagan-Similkameen

 - In December, the Okanagan Nation completed a feasibility assessment for establishing a Syilx/Parks Canada National Park Reserve, recommending that the Okanagan Nation Alliance continue to work with Parks Canada and BC on the proposed park reserve.
 Following conclusion of this work, all further work by Parks Canada on the proposal ceased.

-On October 27th, 2017 three Southern Communities of the Syilx/Okanagan Nation, alongside the Governments of Canada and British Columbia, announced a renewed commitment to work together to establish a new national park reserve in the South Okanagan.
+On October 27th, 2017 three Southern Communities of the Syilx/Okanagan Nation, alongside the Governments of Canada and British Columbia, announced a renewed commitment to work together to establish a new national park reserve in the South Okanagan-Similkameen.

-The establishment of a national park reserve in the South Okanagan represents a valuable opportunity to advance reconciliation and for nation-to-nation engagement with the Syilx/Okanagan Nation leading to a new partnership model for management of the proposed national park reserve.
+The establishment of a national park reserve in the South Okanagan-Similkameen represents a valuable opportunity to advance reconciliation and for nation-to-nation engagement with the Syilx/Okanagan Nation leading to a new partnership model for management of the proposed national park reserve.
 These discussions will also take into consideration the continuation of ranching and recreational activities in the region.

 Parks Canada has listened to and learned a great deal from First Nations, provincial agencies, communities, ranchers, and other stakeholders.
 A national park reserve in this area would be unique and would require innovative approaches that respect and celebrate Indigenous values and traditions, ranching culture, local communities, and the rich biodiversity and ecosystems that make this region so special.